onap/oom-platform-cert-service/certServiceK8sExternalProvider/README.md

 #### Unsupported Certificate fields

-Some of the fields present in Cert Manager Certificate are not currently supported by CertService API, because of that they are filtered from the Certificate Signing Request.
+Some fields present in Cert Manager Certificate are currently not supported by CertService API and because of that they are filtered out from the Certificate Signing Request.

-**Filtered fields:**
+**Fields that are filtered out:**
  - subjectDN fields:
    - serialNumber
    - streetAddresses